 We are very lucky to have a Family room where Parents and Carers are welcome to stay during their Childs session and make themselves a drink.
 There is also lots of literature that parents might find useful.
 This room is sometimes used for meeting.

-We have 2 information boards one in the corridor and one in the family room with a variety of information that parents might find helpful.
+We have 2 information boards one in the Foyer and one in the family room with a variety of information that parents might find helpful.

 ‘It is important for parents and early years settings to have a strong and respectful partnership.
 This sets the scene for children